isomerpages/nlb-biblioasia/_oct-to-dec-2022/Theemithi: A Look at the Full Cycle of Rituals Behind the Festival of Firewalking.md

 Positioned in front of Aravan’s shrine, volunteers take the lead in this ritual.[^20] Four sword-bearing volunteers go down on one knee, each on one side of the square mandala, while the fifth sword-bearer positions himself adjacent to the mandala.
 Then three whip-wielding volunteers stand in a straight line in front of the mandala and swirl the whips in the air in a circular motion.

+![](/images/Vol%2018%20Issue%203/Theemithi/8_ChakravarthiKottai.png)
+<div style="background-color: white;"> Chakravarthi Kottai, 2021.
+This ritual pertains to the entrapment of Abhimanyu, one of the sons of Arjunan, on the battlefield. <i>Courtesy of the Hindu Endowments Board.</i></div>

 A volunteer representing Abhimanyu lies down on a thin, white fabric and is completely wrapped in the cloth by other volunteers on standby.
 As this is done, the volunteers positioned around the mandala run across the carefully constructed wheel fort, thus obliterating it, and the entire group moves to the sanctum of Draupadi.
 It is believed that the volunteer who is wrapped in the white cloth loses consciousness during the transit to Draupadi’s shrine and is revived when he is placed before Draupadi.

-![](/images/Vol%2018%20Issue%203/Theemithi/8_ChakravarthiKottai.png)
-<div style="background-color: white;"> Chakravarthi Kottai, 2021.
-This ritual pertains to the entrapment of Abhimanyu, one of the sons of Arjunan, on the battlefield. <i>Courtesy of the Hindu Endowments Board.</i></div>

-<style>.embed-container {position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src="https://www.youtube.com/embed/2CAtygGdOe0&t=2691" frameborder='0' allowfullscreen></iframe></div>
+<style>.embed-container {position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src="https://www.youtube.com/embed/2CAtygGdOe0?start=2691" frameborder='0' allowfullscreen></iframe></div>
+<div style="background-color: white;"> Chakravarthi Kottai at Sri Mariamman Temple on 23 October 2021. <i>Courtesy of the Hindu Endowments Board.</i></div>

 #### ***Padukalam***